Benefits

 COMPENSATION:

 Commensurate with the experience and qualifications of the selected candidate.
-This position range is $40.00 - $50.00 per hour.
-We are committed to a diverse, socially just, and welcoming work environment and people of color, people with varying abilities, and people of all sexual orientations and gender identities are especially encouraged to apply.
+The salary range for this position is $55K - $65K per annum.
+CPNYC provides an excellent benefits package including health, dental, vision, life insurance, 403B Plan, and the opportunity to make an impact in the lives of marginalized Black and Brown children and youth in New York City.
+We are committed to a diverse, socially just, and welcoming environment and people of color, people with varying abilities, and people of all sexual orientations and gender identities are especially encouraged to apply.

 Disclaimer: The statements herein are intended to describe the general nature and level of work being performed by the employee in this position.
 These statements are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of a person in this position.